cypress-io/cypress-documentation/content/guides/references/migration-guide.md

 #### `Cypress.Commands.add()`

-[`Cypress.Commands.add()`](/api/cypress-api/custom-commands) has been updated to allow the built-in “placeholder” custom `mount` and `hover` commands to be overwritten without needing to use `Cypress.Commands.overwrite()`.
+[`Cypress.Commands.add()`](/api/cypress-api/custom-commands) has been updated to allow the built-in "placeholder" custom `mount` and `hover` commands to be overwritten without needing to use `Cypress.Commands.overwrite()`.

 ### Component Testing Changes